 This wall filler is perfect if you have cracks in your home that are going to move during the seasons.
 You need a filler that will move with the cracks.
 Otherwise, it will fail over time.

-This filler can be used in a caulking gun and comes with a very fine tip, so you can really get the filler deep inside the cracks in your walls.
+This filler can be used in a caulking gun and comes with a very fine tip, so you can get the filler deep inside the cracks in your walls.
 This stuff will bond to anything, from wood and brickwork to painting and varnish.
-It will create a strong but flexible bond that will last for years.
+It will create a solid but flexible bond that will last for years.